True Neutrality as a New Type of Flavour

 These consequences of flavour symmetry just and give the possibility to understand the hypothesis about unidenticality of fermions of the vector and axial-vector nature

 So, it is seen that a true number distinguishing a C-odd particle from his antiparticle is not of those lepton numbers, an introduction of which can be based on the unidenticality of neutrino and antineutrino of vector currents from the point of view of C-invariance of such fermions.
 At the same time, to any of both types of quantum numbers corresponds a kind of family.
-The similar connections are not lost even at the interaction of the most diverse currents of fermions of a different C-parity with the same field of emission.
 This reflects the availability of a unified regularity of their family structure depending on flavour dynamics of particles.

 Thus, our presentations about the nature of truly neutral neutrinos allow to formulate the laws of a corresponding mechanism responsible for separation of axial-vector fermions among the other electroweakly and strongly interacted particles.
-They state that each of families (\ref{13}), (\ref{14}), (\ref{19}) and (\ref{20}) possesses his true flavour.
+They state that each of families (\ref{18}), (\ref{19}), (\ref{24}) and (\ref{25}) possesses his true flavour.
 We can, therefore, characterize any particle by the three $(l^{A}=e^{A},$ $\mu^{A},$ $\tau^{A})$ true flavours:

 Conservation of full true number

 or all types of true flavours